State Licensure

 North Dakota: A music therapy license was established in 2011.
 The bill to license music therapists was enacted on April 26, 2011, under the State Board of Integrative Health Care.
 Music Therapists are required to be licensed.
 Obtain an application from their website.

 Ohio: On Tuesday, July 4, 2023, Ohio Governor Mike DeWine signed into law HB33, which includes language that creates a music therapy license under the State’s Counselor, Social Worker and Marriage and Family Therapist Board.
-Application procedures for licensure are being developed and will be posted when complete.
+Access the application and instructions from their website.

 Oklahoma: A music therapy license was established in 2016.
 As of November 2016, music therapy licensure is managed under the State Board of Medical Licensure and Supervision.
 An application is available on their website.